dognotdog/smol_servo/README.md

  - (9) 10K pullup might be required for DRV8323 on MISO line
  - (10) VREF pin of DRV8323 not connected to 3V3
  - (11) VREF pin of STM32G4 not connected to 3V3
+ - (12) USB-C receptacle footprint slightly wrong, spacing of B1/B12 pins too narrow for easy fit
+ - (13) Wrong Pinout for D3, was RGBA should be ABRG

 ### Status